 II.
 GENERAL STATEMENT OF POLICY

-The School Board recognizes that individual responsibility and mutual respect are essential components of the educational process.
-The School Board further recognizes that the nurturance of the maturing process for each student is of primary importance and is closely linked with the balance that must be maintained between authority and self-discipline as the individual progresses from a child’s dependence on authority to the more mature behavior of self-control.
+The school board recognizes that individual responsibility and mutual respect are essential components of the educational process.
+The school board further recognizes that nurturing the maturity of each student is of primary importance and is closely linked with the balance that must be maintained between authority and self-discipline as the individual progresses from a child’s dependence on authority to the more mature behavior of self-control.

 Students must conduct themselves in an appropriate manner that maintains a climate in which learning can take place.
 Overall decorum affects student attitudes and influences student behavior.
 Proper student conduct is necessary to facilitate the education process and to create an atmosphere conducive to high student achievement.

 Although this policy emphasizes the development of self-discipline, it is recognized that there are instances when it will be necessary to administer disciplinary measures.
-It is the position of the school district that a fair and equitable district-wide student discipline policy will contribute to the quality of the student's educational experience.
+The position of the school district is that a fair and equitable district-wide student discipline policy will contribute to the quality of the student's educational experience.
 This discipline policy is adopted in accordance with and subject to the Minnesota Pupil Fair Dismissal Act, Minn.
-Stat. §§ 127.26 through 127.39.
+Stat. §§ 121A.40-121A.56.

 In view of the foregoing and in accordance with Minn.
-Stat. § 127.41, the School Board, with the participation of school district administrators, teachers, employees, students, parents and community members and such other individuals and organizations as appropriate, has developed this policy which governs student conduct and applies to all students of the school district.
+Stat. § 121A.55, the school board, with the participation of school district administrators, teachers, employees, students, parents, community members, and such other individuals and organizations as appropriate, has developed this policy which governs student conduct and applies to all students of the school district.

 III.
 AREAS OF RESPONSIBILITY

-B. Superintendent: The superintendent shall establish guidelines and directives to carry out this policy, hold all school personnel, students and parents responsible for conforming to this policy, and support all school personnel performing their duties within the framework of the this policy.
+B. Superintendent.
+The superintendent shall establish guidelines and directives to carry out this policy, hold all school personnel, students, and parents responsible for conforming to this policy, and support all school personnel performing their duties within the framework of this policy.
 The superintendent shall also establish guidelines and directives for using the services of appropriate agencies for assisting students and parents.
-Any guidelines or directives established to implement this policy shall be submitted to the School Board for approval and shall be attached as an addendum to this policy.
+Any guidelines or directives established to implement this policy shall be submitted to the school board for approval and shall be attached as an addendum to this policy.

-C. Principal: The school principal is given the responsibility and authority to formulate building rules and regulations necessary to enforce this policy, subject to final School Board approval.
+C. Principal.
+The school principal is given the responsibility and authority to formulate building rules and regulations necessary to enforce this policy, subject to final school board approval.
 The principal shall give direction and support to all school personnel performing their duties within the framework of this policy.
 The principal shall consult with parents of students conducting themselves in a manner contrary to the policy.
 The principal shall also involve other professional employees in the disposition of behavior referrals and shall make use of those agencies appropriate for assisting students and parents.
 A principal, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another.

-D. Teachers: All teachers shall be responsible for providing a well-planned teaching/learning environment and shall have primary responsibility for student conduct, with appropriate assistance from the administration.
+D. Teachers.
+All teachers shall be responsible for providing a well-planned teaching/learning environment and shall have primary responsibility for student conduct, with appropriate assistance from the administration.
 All teachers shall enforce the Code of Student Conduct.
 In exercising the teacher’s lawful authority, a teacher may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another.

-E. Other School District Personnel: All school district personnel shall be responsible for contributing to the atmosphere of mutual respect within the school.
+E. Other School District Personnel.
+All school district personnel shall be responsible for contributing to the atmosphere of mutual respect within the school.
 Their responsibilities relating to student behavior shall be as authorized and directed by the superintendent.
 A school employee, school bus driver, or other agent of a school district, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student or prevent bodily harm or death to another.